awsdocs/amazon-sagemaker-developer-guide/doc_source/augmented-manifest.md

 1. \(Optional\) For **Tags**, add one or more tags to the training job\.
 A *tag* is metadata that you can define and assign to AWS resources\.
 In this case, you can use tags to help you manage your training jobs\.
 A tag consists of a key and a value, which you define\.
 For example, you might want to create a tag with **Project** as a key and a value that refers to a project that is related to the training job, such as **Home value forecasts**\.

 1. Choose **Create training job**\.
-Amazon SageMaker creates and runs the training job\.
+SageMaker creates and runs the training job\.

-After the training job has finished, Amazon SageMaker stores the model artifacts in the bucket whose path you provided for **S3 output path** in the **Output data configuration** field\.
+After the training job has finished, SageMaker stores the model artifacts in the bucket whose path you provided for **S3 output path** in the **Output data configuration** field\.
 To deploy the model to get predictions, see [Step 6: Deploy the Model to Amazon SageMaker](ex1-model-deployment.md)\.

 ## Use an Augmented Manifest File \(API\)<a name="augmented-manifest-api"></a>

-The following shows how to train a model with an augmented manifest file using the Amazon SageMaker high\-level Python library:
+The following shows how to train a model with an augmented manifest file using the SageMaker high\-level Python library:

 ```
 # Create a model object set to using "Pipe" mode.